Lateef Omidiji

-Lateef Omotola Omidiji Jr. (born 14 September 2003) is a footballer who plays college soccer for the UNLV Rebels, as a forward.
-Born in the United States, he has represented both the USA and Nigeria at youth international level.
+Lateef Omotola Omidiji Jr. (born 14 September 2003) is a soccer player who plays as a forward.
+Born in the United States, he has represented both the US and Nigeria at youth international level.

 Early and personal life

 Omidiji was born in Las Vegas to a Nigerian father (who is Muslim) and an American mother.
 His sister is Sophia Omotola Omidiji.
 In June 2017 he described himself as a "straight A student" who had received an award from President Obama for his grades.

 Club career

 Omidiji began his career at the age of 5 with the Rainbow Youth Soccer League in Las Vegas.
 At the age of 10 he was described as a "soccer prodigy".

 He moved from FC Dordrecht to Feyenoord in 2017.
 He later moved to Go Ahead Eagles.

 In November 2020 it was announced that Omidiji had returned to the United States to attend high school in Las Vegas, and had signed a letter of intent with the UNLV Rebels. he scored 1 goal in 16 games in the 2021 season.